jishengpeng/WavChat/README.md

 # 🔥What's new

-- 2024.11.14 Release the first version of the WavChat in the github (The full paper will also be updated on the arxiv soon)! 🎉
+- 2024.11.22 We release WavChat (A survey of spoken dialogue models 60 pages)! 🎉

 ## Introduction